-If dystopian books encourage us to do one thing and one thing only, it’s explore the forbidden.
+If dystopian fiction encourages us to do one thing and one thing only, it’s explore the forbidden.

-In dystopian fiction, the protagonists have to become brave enough to find the outlaws living beyond the safety of the city.
+In these works, the protagonists have to become brave enough to find the outlaws living beyond the safety of the city.

 This is often seen as a last resort.